Search, Social, and Blockchain Technology: Decentralizing the Economy of Discovery and Attention?

 What is a “Blockchain?”

-Doing away with intermediaries that regulate, centralize, and economize “trust” and “discovery” is the key to blockchain success, and the driving move that could change how we find and consume content forever.
+The elimination of intermediaries that regulate, centralize, and economize “trust” and “discovery” is the key to blockchain success and the driving force that could forever change how we find and consume content.

 Decentralization of Discovery Through Blockchain

 Blogger and blockchain enthusiast Maciej Olpinski wrote a piece on his website, “Recreating Google’s PageRank on The Bitcoin Blockchain” where he makes the assertion that discovery is the holy grail of the web.
 Anybody that works in Internet Marketing or Content Marketing Creation understands this, but Olpinski says it best himself.

 To sum it up: “Content and information are abundant and are becoming more abundant at an exponentially growing pace.
 So the entire concept of ‘content monetization’ is becoming more obsolete.
 Whatever is abundant is not valuable anymore.

 The primary scarcity of today’s world is ‘attention’.
 The growing amount of apps, services, products, and the news is competing for your limited amount of attention and this competition is getting fiercer.

 Extreme centralization of discovery leads to the situation we’re having today with few big winners taking all of the profits.
 So everyone working in the decentralization space that wants to ‘fix the Web with Bitcoin or blockchain’ should focus their efforts on decentralizing discovery.”